 Triangle shooting means doing three throws from a particular point.
 In this case, the guard does three shootings each from five different spots on the court.

 This helps to work on a player’s precision and accuracy.
-Although all players can actively involve themselves in this drill, guards have it as a mandate if they want to answer their name successfully.
+Although all players can actively involve themselves in this basketball drills for guards, they have it as a mandate if they want to answer their name successfully.

 2- minutes floaters